luangdiri/luangdiri.github.io/_drafts/draft-hobi-fotografi.md

+untuk dokumentasi hobi fotografi

 - port favorit fotografi
-- teknik favorit
+- teknik favorit, timelapse, icm, hdr
-- how to do it
+- how to do it, simply
 - film or digital
 - what do in the future?